 Arranging for the Joy of it

-Shrine Mont will offer its third “Flower Retreat” this fall.
+Shrine Mont will offer its fourth “Flower Retreat” this fall.
 Participants get to enjoy all the hospitality of Shrine Mont while learning about floral design, and then are set loose to practice what they’ve learned.
 It will be a weekend of relaxation and a fun atmosphere to work with flowers and experience nature — all the enjoyment and none of the pain of gardening

 The image to the right is an arrangement made during the 2011 weekend.

 Program at a Glance